alloverse/alloverse.github.io/components/index.md

 * `length`: Play only `n` seconds of audio from the file, skipping the rest of the file before ending or looping. (optional, default false, not implemented yet)
 * `volume`: Playback volume (optional, default full volume 1.0)
+* `finish_if_orphaned`: Keep playing the sound to finish even if the component or entity is removed

 ```json-doc